riyosha/riyosha/README.md

-# Hi, I’m Riyosha Sharma 👋
+# Hi, I’m Riyosha!

 I’m a **Master’s student in Data Science** at the University of Washington, passionate about turning data into actionable insights, building AI/ML solutions, and exploring innovative ways to solve real-world problems.
+Outside of

 ---

 ## 🚀 About Me
 - 🎓 MS in Data Science | University of Washington (2024–2026)
-- 📊 BSc in Mathematics (Hons) | Ashoka University (2020–2024)
+- 📊 BSc in Mathematics (Hons) with minors in CS and Political Science | Ashoka University (2020–2024)
 - 💻 Experienced in **Python, R, SQL, C**, and **data visualization**
 - 🌐 Exploring **AI, ML pipelines, predictive analytics, and data engineering**
-- 🔍 Interested in **aspect-based sentiment analysis, OD flow mapping, and fairness in LLMs**
+- 🔍 Interested in creating data-driven sustainable solutions for businesses and ensuring safety and accountability of AI solutions.

 ---